 You’ll create inflammation (even if not visible) and risk moisture loss.

-- a stripped moisture (lipid) barrier layer resulting in dehydration, flaking, redness and inflammation
+- a damaged moisture (lipid) barrier layer resulting in flaking, redness, and underlying inflammation

-- dryness (moisture will seep out of the cells)
+- dryness and dehydration (moisture and water will seep out of the cells)

 - destruction of healthy cells

 - stimulation of melanin activity possibly resulting in an increase of hyperpigmentation (brown spots and patches)